Verified PayPal means a valid PAN card, verified bank account and a purpose code. A step by step guide to verify an Indian PayPal Account

 PayPal account in India is a limited account.
 You can use it to send payment to anyone using your Debit/Credit.

 Your account will receive a notification to complete your tasks in order to receive payments.
-These tasks include confirming your email, adding your PAN details, linking your Bank Account and entering you’re the Purpose code.
+These tasks include confirming your email, adding your PAN details, linking your Bank Account and entering your Purpose code.

 a.
 Add PAN